OpenSprites/OpenSprites-Origin/README.md

 ### [Firedrake969](https://github.com/Firedrake969) ###
 ![GitHub Logo](https://avatars3.githubusercontent.com/u/8008245?s=100)

-Firedrake969 is one of the lead developers of OS.
-He is also one of the main overseers of the project.
+~~Firedrake969 is one of the lead developers of OS.
+He is also one of the main overseers of the project.~~ Firedrake969 used to do stuff.
+Now he just chats in the Gitter room, like everybody else.

  - HTML
  - CSS